Shistuu/GITAssignment/Readme.md

 6. Difference between revert and reset.
 =>  These commands are used to undo changes in git.
     git reset basically means to undo the local changes to the state of GIT repository.
 We can recover a deleted file after using reset whereas git revert undo's an entire commit from way back.
 Revert command creates a new commit in order to undo changes made by some other commits.
+We can do it by

+    git revert "The SHA CODE" or
+    git reset "filename.txt"